Black hole mass of a quiescent galaxy hosting a Type 1 AGN at z=2.09: Implications for black hole - galaxy co-evolution and AGN quenching at high redshift: Target and Data

 \subsection{Target: COS-XQG1}

-The target of this paper, COS-XQG1, is a galaxy located in the COSMOS field.
+The target of this paper, COS-XQG1, which is known as XID-159 and CID-960 in the XMM-Newton COSMOS X-Ray Point Source Catalog \citep{Cappelluti2009} and the Chandra-COSMOS Legacy Survey Point Source Catalog \citep{Civano:2016:ApJ}, respectively, is a galaxy located in the COSMOS field.
 It has a spectroscopic redshift of $z=2.096$ by Keck/MOSFIRE \citep{Belli:2014:ApJL} \footnote{We have updated its redshift to $z=2.0943 $ using a NIRSpec spectrum (see Section \ref{subsec:ppxf}).}.
 Its colors in the $UVJ$-diagram \citep{Williams:2009:ApJ} and its absorption features, such as Ca{\sc ii} lines, seen in its Keck/MOSFIRE $J$-band spectrum, suggest that this galaxy is in the quiescent phase. \citet{Yuan:2014:ApJL} report that this galaxy is likely in a rich cluster at $z=2.095$.
 Two features suggest that this galaxy has an AGN.
 One is that this galaxy is detected in the Chandra COSMOS Legacy Survey \citep{Civano:2016:ApJ} with signal-to-noise ratios of 7.26, 7.01, and 3.14 in the 0.5-7\, keV, 0.5-2\, keV, and 2-7\, keV, respectively.
-Its observed X-ray luminosity in the rest-frame 2-10 keV is $(8.9\pm1.3)\times10^{43}\, {\rm erg/s}$ in the assumption of photon index as $\Gamma=1.8$.
+Its observed X-ray luminosity in the rest-frame 2-10 keV calculated from the soft band flux is $(8.9\pm1.3)\times10^{43}\, {\rm erg/s}$ in the assumption of photon index as $\Gamma=1.8$.
 Its hardness ratio, $HR = (H-S)/(H+S)$, where $H$ and $S$ are the count rates in the hard and soft bands, respectively, is $-0.44\pm0.14$.
 This low value implies that the AGN does not have significant obscuration.
 The other feature is a broad H$\alpha$ emission line in a MOSFIRE $K$-band spectrum taken in part of the ZFIRE survey \citep{Nanayakkara:2016:ApJ} (see Appendix \ref{sec:MOSFIREHalpha}).
 This feature is discussed in detail with its JWST/NIRSpec spectrum in Section \ref{subsec:halpha}.